-What you must pay when you get these services Services that are covered for you Cost sharing and deductibles Abdominal aortic aneurysm screening for covered services applies A one-time screening ultrasound for people at risk.
-The plan only toward the annual out-ofcovers this screening if you have certain risk factors and if you get a pocket maximums. referral for it from your physician, physician assistant, nurse In-Network practitioner, or clinical nurse specialist.
-There is no coinsurance. copayment, or deductible for members eligible for this preventive screening.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a Cost sharing and deductibles for covered services applies toward the annual out-of-pocket maximums. referral for it from your physician, physician assistant, nurse practitioner or clinical nurse specialist.
+In-Network practitioner of enimear nurse specialist.
+There is no coinsurance, copayment or deductible for members eligible for this preventive screening.
 Out-of-Network 0% - 20% of the cost for beneficiaries eligible for this preventive benefit.